Crock Pot Mississippi Pot Roast is tender, juicy pot roast beef that's full of flavor. This simple slow cooker recipe uses no mixes or packets.

-This crock pot Mississippi pot roast has become one of my favorite recipes.
+This pot roast has become one of my favorite slow cooker recipes.

 I'm always making new recipes, but this is one that I've made a number of times.
 I've tweaked it as I've gone, and this version is the way that I like it best.

-The meat is great on a sandwich or with mashed potatoes.
+The pot roast is great on a sandwich or with mashed potatoes.
 It also reheats well and makes great leftovers.

 Crock Pot Mississippi Pot Roast